Help for old injuries

-Lower back pain
+Help for lower back pain

-It may strike suddenly just from bending down, twisting or lifting something. lower back pain affects everything people do from walking to driving to housework and gardening.
+Many people suffer for years with chronic lower back pain.
+This pain may settle down for a while but will flare up acutely at the worse possible time.
+It may strike suddenly just bending down, twisting or lifting something.
+Lower back pain affects everything people do from walking to driving to housework and gardening.
 Simple everyday tasks require careful planning and lots of time.

-Shoulder & joint pain
+Help for shoulder & joint pain

 A massive 50% of sensory and motor brain cells are devoted to the TMJ.
 An imbalance here can have a knock on effect on many different muscles throughout the body.
 It can cause soreness in the jaw and neck pain.
 It can affect the shoulders and even the lower back.
 There are several different muscles involved with the TMJ.
 Some of these can tighten and spasm on one or both sides of the jaw.
-We tend to hold a lot of tension in the jaw area without even realising it
+We tend to hold a lot of tension in the jaw area without even knowing it.

-Using Kinesiology techniques I can “turn down” or relax very tight jaw muscles.
+Using Kinesiology techniques I can turn down or relax very tight jaw muscles.
 In many cases re-setting the TMJ muscles has a very positive impact on the entire body by releasing stress and tension.